donaldbales/people/README.md

 Version 2 will be either an Angular JS or Ext JS implementation of the presentation layer.
 Much can be learned by doning both.

+##Entity Relationship Diagram (ERD)
+This ERD is the foundation for the peopl app:
 <img src="./people.png"/>